Envy-Free Allocation of Indivisible Goods via Noisy Queries: An Improved Upper Bound

 \begin{rem} \emph{(Assumption on $\Delta$)} In general, $\Delta$ lies in the range $[0,m]$, meaning that the restriction to $\Delta \ge m^{1/4} \log^2 m$ captures ``most'' of the possible scaling regimes.
 Nevertheless, it would be of interest to handle $\Delta \le O(m^{1/4})$ as well.
 The lower bound on $\Delta$ arises in our analysis for somewhat technical reasons: we want to control a quantity (related to ``smoothness'' in the second dot point above) to be at most $\Otil\big( \frac{m}{\sqrt q} \big)$, which we are only able to achieve if $q \ll m^2$.
 In contrast, attaining the desired bound $q = \Otil\big( \frac{m^{2.5}}{\Delta^2} \big)$ when $\Delta \ll m^{1/4}$ requires us to have $q \gg m^2$.
+We also note that certain regimes of \emph{sufficiently small} $\Delta$ may have computational barriers in view of the fact finding an envy-free allocation (i.e., $\Delta=0$) is NP-hard due to a reduction from PARTITION \cite{lipton2004approx}.

 Overall, while we do not wish to confidently claim anything around this discussion, we expect that precluding the regime $\Delta \le O(m^{1/4})$ is not merely an artifact/weakness in our analysis, but rather, that this regime requires fundamentally different algorithms (e.g., based on actually forming bundles rather than using the item-by-item approach of \eqref{eq:strategy_main_body}). \end{rem}